 If you are looking for something else to send for a funeral, start here.
 If the family of the deceased has requested something else – like a donation to a favorite charity – in lieu of flowers, this is the easiest thing to choose.
 Your gift could have dual purpose in this way as a donation to a good cause and it honors someone’s life.

 Send a meal or plate of baked goods

 When things are hectic, perhaps after a death in the family, while recovering from a surgery, or after accepting a new job offer, food may be the last thing on people’s minds.
 Food is a surefire way to send condolences or well wishes.
 Preparing a meal & snacks for the present day or something that is frozen for later is useful and thoughtful.
 These can be homemade or purchased then delivered – either way would be appropriate.
 Also, consider a gift card to a favorite restaurant if you wish!
 Here is a whole host of tips on taking meals to grieving or celebrating families.

 A Gift of Service

 Receiving handmade gifts is thoughtful and often unexpected.
 Handmade gifts can outshine flowers in many situations.
 For funerals, you could create a unique guestbook or memorial book for a family that’s grieving.
-For a graduation, create a book of quotes and good luck blurbs.
+For graduation, create a book of quotes and good luck blurbs.
 For a wedding, make a customized photo frame.
-For a housewarming, create a cleaning supply tote with your favorite products to share.
+For a housewarming, create a cleaning supply tote with your favorite products to share and a cute tea towel!
 The options are endless with handmade gifts.
 This is your chance to share your talents to create a personal one-of-a-kind gift.

 These are just a few ideas to consider when you’re thinking about sending flowers again.
 What would you like to receive instead of flowers?